amiller/dstack-vm/README.md

 # Dstack mock env VM

+This is a lot like Sirrah, but with some key differences.

+- Verification of quotes is now off-chain to reduce gas.
+The bootstrap quote is part of the audit surface, just like contract constructors.
+- Works with Sepolia, no special testnet required
+- Mock environment is much lower level.
+- Better automation.
+There's a public test network and you can join your node to it.

 ## Building the VM image

-It's not necessary to have TDX, since this image is meant to be easy to run in a environment.
+It's not necessary to have TDX to play along, since this image is meant to be easy to run in a environment.
 Instead it's just necessary to install qemu and libvirt.

 ```bash
 apt-get install qemu qemu-kvm libvirt-daemon-system libvirt-clients bridge-utils virt-manager dumpasn1